- Jeff Caliguire

 However, while the counselor will focus more on healing or deeper healing of that pain, the coach helps harness reframe your mind and even harness lessons learned to equip you to gain wisdom, and insight and even fuel future dreams.
 Frequently there’s even a giving back element where you help others avoid or address the kind of pain you experienced.

 4. You’re ready for better results that go beyond the past.

 Coaching, by its nature, involves achieving better results.
-Those results may be quite measurable, like increased income, career change navigated, weight lost, or goals achieved.
+Those results may be quite measurable, like increased income, career change navigated, weight loss, or goals achieved.

-Or they may be harder to measure clarity of purpose, confidence in yourself, a mindset to achieve a dream, peace of mind.
+Or it may be harder to measure the clarity of purpose, confidence in yourself, a mindset to achieve a dream, and peace of mind.

 The results of counseling can certainly set you up for some of these, but they’re not as actively focused on external results and actions as much as a coach is.